tigerbeetle/tigerbeetle/src/clients/node/README.md

 // This should not see any effect from the failed chain above. batch.push({ id: 2n, ..., flags: 0 })

-// A chain of 2 transfers (the first transfer fails the chain) batch.push({ id: 2n, ..., flags: linkedFlag })
+// A chain of 2 transfers (the first transfer fails the chain): batch.push({ id: 2n, ..., flags: linkedFlag })
 batch.push({ id: 3n, ..., flags: 0 })

-// A chain of 2 transfers (successful) batch.push({ id: 3n, ..., flags: linkedFlag })
+// A chain of 2 transfers (successful): batch.push({ id: 3n, ..., flags: linkedFlag })
 batch.push({ id: 4n, ..., flags: 0 })